isaacdejesus/python_django_docs_poll_app/docs.md

             asgi.py
             wsgi.py
 ```
-- outer project_name/: folder is parent dir for project.
+- *outer project_name/*: folder is parent dir for project.
 Automatically created but can be
   skipped to make current dir parent dir by adding '.' while creating project:
     - django-admin startproject NAME .
-- manage.py: CLI utility used to manage django projects. manage.py is created in ea django
+- *manage.py*: CLI utility used to manage django projects. manage.py is created in ea django
   project.
 Has same functionality as django-admin but also sets the DJANGO_SETTINGS_MODULE
   env variable so that it points to project's settings.py.
 Both django-admin and manage.py
   have same functionality/can run same commands.